timescale/docs/timescaledb/how-to-guides/hypertables/create.md

 When you have set up your [multi-node environment][multi-node], you can create a distributed hypertable across your data nodes.
 In this example, we create a multi-dimensional distributed hypertable across all data nodes, partitioned along `time` and `location`.
-Using this partitioning configuration, each data node contains a specific subset of the data based on the value of `location`, allowing concurrent and parallel execution of a query across the data nodes.
+Using this partitioning configuration, data is distributed as evenly as possible using across all attached data nodes based on a hash of the partitioning columns, allowing concurrent and parallel execution of a query across the data nodes.

 <highlight type="important">